 Hills For Everyone keeps an eye on the protected and unprotected lands of the Puente-Chino Hills Wildlife Corridor, which spans four counties and 12 cities.
 In some instances, development proposals threaten the integrity of the Corridor, while in other cases, our protected lands are threatened with poorly planned infrastructure projects.
 Where appropriate, HFE gets involved in the local land use, planning, and environmental review process.
 Here are the active threats to the Wildlife Corridor.

 Excerpts from testimony at the City of Chino Hills meeting on 2/17/15 provided by Hills For Everyone Executive Director Claire Schlotterbeck: “I am here to tonight to clarify a few items regarding the state park.
 I know the last meeting … Read More

 See the proposal to fill two canyons in fire- and landslide-prone hills above Yorba Linda to make room for 340-units.
-Esperanza Hills abuts Chino Hills State Park and is in County territory.
-The project proposes access down the canyon behind homes … Read More
+Esperanza Hills abuts Chino Hills State Park and is in Orange County territory.
+The project proposes one access onto Stonehaven.
+Learn … Read More

 Though set to close in 2021, the Olinda Landfill may well be extended since it has not reached capacity.
 The extension would only be in elevation; the footprint would not be expanded.
 We are awaiting environmental review documents.
 Learn more … Read More